Amey1004/Notes-App/README.md

 cd frontend npm run dev
 ```
 3. Open your browser and navigate to `http://localhost:1000` (or the port specified by your React app)

+#### Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.